-- Your saw is equipped with a Reduced-Kickback Guide Bar and a Low-Kickback Chain designed to help reduce kickback. - Always use the Reduced-Kickback Guide Bar and Low-Kickback chain specified for your particular saw, when replacing these parts.
+- Your saw is equipped with a Reduced-Kickback Guide Bar and a Low-Kickback Chain. - Use only the Reduced-Kickback Guide Bar and Low-Kickback Chain specified for your chain saw model, when replacing these parts.
+See "Specifications," page 2.